DataDog/dd-trace-java/docs/add_new_instrumentation.md

 3. Choose an appropriate class name like `datadog.trace.instrumentation.googlehttpclient.GoogleHttpClientInstrumentation` (
    see [Naming](./how_instrumentations_work.md#naming))
-4. Include the required `@AutoService(Instrumenter.class) `annotation.
+4. Include the required `@AutoService(InstrumenterModule.class) `annotation.
-5. Choose `Instrumenter.Tracing` as the parent class.
+5. Choose `InstrumenterModule.Tracing` as the parent class.
 6. Since this instrumentation class will only modify one specific type, it can implement the `Instrumenter.ForSingleType `interface which provides the `instrumentedType()` method. ( see [Type Matching](./how_instrumentations_work.md#type-matching))